Sophia

 ‘Why do you trust me to make your tattoo?’
 I asked.

-‘I appreciate the feeling of unknown,’ she answered.
+‘I appreciate the feeling of the unknown,’ she answered.

-Sophia, from Nurnberg, Germany, is 24 years old.
-She came to me as she is, a bit shy but showing her pleasant smile and impatient blue eyes.
-Though blessed with a pretty face, she did not play the role of ‘the pretty girl’.
-She looked like a person who was set on following an alternative lifestyle.
+Sophia, from Nuremberg, Germany, is 24 years old.
+She came to me as she was: a bit shy, but showing her pleasant smile and impatient blue eyes.
+Though blessed with a pretty face, she did not play the role of “the pretty girl.”
+She looked like a person set on following an alternative lifestyle.

 ‘What is your passion?’
 I asked her.